sameh080081/MyAwsomeBooks/README.md

 [](https://img.shields.io/badge/Microverse-blueviolet)

 > This is a simple Book List app Project.
+Awesome books is an online book store.
+It's built with HTML, CSS and mostly JS based on a medium-fidelity wireframe given by Microverse.
+Adding and removing books from the DOM is made in JavaScript functionality.
+Also, the books are stored in the local storage so they are retreived when the page reloads.

 ## Built With